jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

     And $w_1$(weight) $b$(bias) is the parameters model needs to learn and optimize.

 2) Loss Function: measure the error during the training process.
-    Base on the error, we can tune the training direction(by changing weight and bias).
+    Based on the error, we can tune the training direction(by changing weight and bias).
-    For example, inside the training data, $x = 1 時，y = 9$，
+    For example, inside the training data, $x = 1, y = 9$，
-    But the predict value from model is $x = 1 時，\hat{y} = 7$, the $2$ is the error.
+    But the predict value from model is $x = 1, \hat{y} = 7$, the $2$ is the error.

     > Error = Actual Value - Predicted Value
     > 9 (Actual Value) - 7(Predicted Value) = Residual

     Error is acceptable, becuz there is no "perfect" model.
-    But once a error is too big and become an outlier, how we use these errors to improve the training would become a critical section.
+    But once an error becomes too big and is classified as an outlier, the function of the Loss Function is precisely to aggregate and utilize.
 The common way in Loss Function is MSE(Mean Square Error).
-3) Optimizer: tune the parameter during the training process By using loss function with proper optimizing strategy to archive the goal of changing parameter in next iteration.
+3) Optimizer: tune the parameter during the training process By using loss function with proper optimizing strategy to achieve the goal of changing parameter in next iteration.

 ## Loss Function
 MSE(Mean Square Error)：